Pre-service teachers who commenced a teacher education course from 2019 onwards

 If you started your course from 2019 onwards, and want to join the largest education system in Australia, here's how to get approval to teach with the NSW Department of Education.

-Your application for approval to teach (formerly known as the Graduate Recruitment Program or GRP) is an essential step to commencing your teaching career in NSW public schools.
+Your application for approval to teach is an essential step to commencing your teaching career in NSW public schools.

-High-achieving graduates who are identified through the approval to teach application process as having the requisite knowledge, skills, experiences and attributes to be outstanding teachers may be contacted by the department for priority appointment to a permanent teaching position in a NSW public school.
+High-achieving graduates who are identified through the approval to teach application process as having the requisite knowledge, skills, experiences and attributes to be outstanding teachers will be identified by the department for priority appointment to a permanent teaching position in a NSW public school.